-Minimum of grade 5 in GCSE English Language and preferably grade 5 in GCSE English Literature too.
+Grade 5 or above in GCSE English Language and GCSE English Literature.

 As an international student you must:

 In this wide-ranging course there are opportunities to study a range of fiction and non-fiction texts, with the aim of gaining a deeper understanding of how language influences the world around us.
 The course explores a number of theories, themes and concepts relating to the development of language and its application in texts.
 You will investigate distinctive styles of speech and writing and how these are used in different contexts.
-Texts studied include: The Kite Runner, Frankenstein and Dracula; All My Sons by Arthur Miller; poetry including the work of John Donne, and non-fiction texts on Paris.
+You will get the chance to engage in some creative writing, based on a text you study.
+Texts studied include: Frankenstein and The Kite Runner ; All My Sons by Arthur Miller; poetry including the work of John Donne, and non-fiction texts from the Paris Anthology.

 On the course, students will learn to apply integrated literary and linguistic analysis to a wide range of fiction and non-fiction texts.
 Students will become proficient in their knowledge of terminology from different language levels and they will also learn how to consider contextual influences on texts.